Itsfitts/AppCoder/README.md

 This section is for those who want to compile AppCoder from its source code. **If you just downloaded the APK, you can skip this.**

+Unfortenatly a documentation is not available currently since to much is still changing.
+Here are some tips which I believe help in getting started if you realy need to look into the code.

-This might be interested for you if you want to implement your own LLM API calls or if you want to implement advanced LLM Agent features to improve the code generation like automated testing and such features.
+This might be interesting for you if you want to implement your own LLM API calls or if you want to implement advanced LLM agent features to improve the code generation like automated testing and such features.

 1.  **Clone this repository.**
 2.  **Connect your Android smartphone** to your computer.